tobias/splice/README.md

 `[:e1 :cnt]`, which has a value of `3` given the above.

 #### Composites / entity references

+(This is obsolete given much more recent work on entity references, fences.)

 ```
 {:a :x :b {:c :y :db/id 2} :db/id 1}